systemli/userli/README.md

     userdb {
       driver = checkpassword
-      args = /path/to/usrmgmt/bin/checkpassword
+      args = /path/to/userli/bin/checkpassword
     }

 ## Support for [Dovecot's MailCrypt plugin](https://wiki.dovecot.org/Plugins/MailCrypt)

 The software has builtin support for Dovecot's mailbox encryption, using the [global keys mode](https://wiki.dovecot.org/Plugins/MailCrypt#Global_keys).
-Keys are created and maintained by the user-management and handed over to Dovecot via `checkpassword` script.
+Keys are created and maintained by userli and handed over to Dovecot via `checkpassword` script.

 The MailCrypt feature is enabled per default and can optionally be switched